Documentation

 Weak necessity does NOT entail strong necessity.

-Counterexample: W = Bool. g is the trivial ordering (all worlds tied); g' identifies true.
-Under g, both true and false are best; under g∪g', only true is best.
-With p = (· = true), weakNecessity holds (only true ∈ best), but strongNecessity fails (false ∈ best, p false).
+Counterexample: W = Bool. g is the trivial ordering (all worlds tied), so both worlds are g-best; g' identifies true, so only true is g'-best among them.
+With p = (· = true), weakNecessity holds but strongNecessity fails at the g-best world false.

 Deontic application #